rarths/sparkles/README.md

 });
 ```

-Change your existing error messages with this line
+- Change your existing error messages with this line.
 ```php
 $app->sparkles->flash('error', 'Oh sparkles!
 Have to watch out somewhere..');
 ```

-To output messages, put this in your view
+- To output messages, put this in your view.
 ```php
 $messages = $this->sparkles->output();
 if (!empty($message)) {